plynch93/data-eng-zoomcamp/notes/kestra_notes.md

 - **Dagster**: Focuses on data pipelines and lineage, excellent for teams managing data assets.

 ## Install with docker-compose
+This will install and launch postgres alongside kestra

 Download docker-compose file
 ```bash